ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Related Work

-\textbf{Semantic segmentation.} Semantic segmentation can be seen as an extension of image classification from image level to pixel level.
+Semantic segmentation can be seen as an extension of image classification from image level to pixel level.
 Since fully convolutional networks~\cite{6} introducing the end-to-end per-pixel classification paradigm, semantic segmentation has advanced significantly.
-The methods include capturing multi-scale features~\cite{7,8,9,10}, appending channel and self-attention blocks~\cite{11,12,13,14}, refining context priors~\cite{15,16,17,18}, and leveraging edge cues~\cite{19,20,21,22}.
-More recent methods prove the effectiveness of transformer-based architectures for semantic segmentation~\cite{23,24,25,26}.
-While these works achieve high performance, they still suffer under real-world conditions where RGB images do not provide sufficient textures such as low illumination and high dynamic areas.
+The methods include capturing multi-scale features~\cite{7,8,9,63}, appending channel attention and self-attention blocks~\cite{11,12,13,60}, refining context priors~\cite{15,16,17,18,68}, and leveraging edge cues~\cite{19,20,61,22}.
+More recent methods prove the effectiveness of transformer-based architectures for semantic segmentation~\cite{23,62,25,26}.
+While these works achieve high performance, they still suffer under real-world conditions where RGB images do not provide sufficient textures such as low illumination.
+In underwater semantic segmentation, some methods improve semantic segmentation performance by using multi-scale features or attention~\cite{70,72,73}, or by incorporating denoising processes~\cite{71} into the model.
+However, these methods are still limited by the lack of sufficient textures in RGB images.